YanjieZe/awesome-humanoid-robot-learning/README.md

 # Awesome-Humanoid-Robot-Learning

 **Basic Info.** This repo collects academic papers about **humanoid robot learning**.
 They are mainly categorized by the tasks they focus on.
+The papers with **real robot experiments** are preferred in this list.
 The papers with **open-sourced code** are added with a star🌟.

 Feel free to pull a request for new papers/codes about humanoid robot learning.